Subaru-PFS/pfs_helpdesk_tutorial/docs/03_02_ana_visit.md

 The `butler` interface, a key component of the LSST Science Pipelines, provides a structured and efficient way to access processed data.
 It manages datasets through a hierarchical system, allowing you to query and retrieve data in an organized manner.
 Unless you have specific needs that require direct file access, using `butler` is highly recommended for consistency and ease of use.

 !!! note
-    As discussed above, each pipeline output file is defined in [`datamodel.txt`](https://github.com/Subaru-PFS/datamodel/blob/master/datamodel.txt).
-If you have a desperate reason not to use the butler, then the Python module from the datamodel repository can be used.
+    As discussed in [PFS Datamodel Section](00_01_pfs_datamodel.md), each pipeline output file is defined in [`datamodel`](https://github.com/Subaru-PFS/datamodel/tree/master).
+If you have a desperate reason not to use the `butler`, then the Python module from the datamodel repository can be used.
 The module allows you to read/write the pipeline files and is written deliberately to be independent of the LSST stack.

 To use the `butler`, you will need to initiate PFS pipeline environment before launching the Python: